mtumae/se-group-project/README.md

 # JESSE'S EDIT
 + This is the edit made for the GitHub assignment

+# Marsh Omoro
+Made a change in the readme file
 # TSEDENYA'S EDIT
 This section was added as part of the GitHub workflow assignment.